Boston Book Festival: One City One Story

-One City One Story (also known as 1C1S) is Boston's annual citywide reading program started by the Boston Book Festival in 2010.
+One City One Story (also known as "1C1S") is Boston's annual citywide reading program started by the Boston Book Festival in 2010.
 The organization prints and distributes, free of charge, 30,000 copies of a short story.
 The program is intended to lower barriers around reading literary fiction for enjoyment.
 It functions as a way for the Greater Boston area to come together around a shared reading experience.
 The program, which usually kicks off in late summer, also starts to build momentum for the Boston Book Festival itself.

-The short story chosen the first year was Tom Perrotta's "The Smile on Happy Chang's Face."
+The short story chosen the first year was Tom Perrotta's "The Smile on Happy Chang's Face".
 In 2011 the story was "The Whore's Child" by Richard Russo.
 The 2012 1C1S selection was "The Lobster Mafia Story" by Anna Solomon.
 In 2013, it was "Karma" by Rishi Reddi.
 The 2014 selection was “Sublimation” by Jennifer Haigh.
 Each year, multiple translations are made available on the Boston Book Festival website and printed copies (in English and, since 2012, in Spanish) are distributed to Boston's libraries, subway stations, coffeehouses, bookstores, farmers' markets, and elsewhere.
 The program culminates each year with a session at the October Boston Book Festival, at which the story's author participates in a town hall-style discussion with attendees who have read the work.

-One City One Story was suspended in 2018 due to claims of plagiarism and litigation.
+One City One Story was suspended in 2018 due to litigation and claims of plagiarism.